Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 So, in most cases, an employer cannot create a company policy prohibiting employees from discussing pay.
 Importantly, this also applies to discussing **working conditions**—here's an example from the NLRB website: [Protected Concerted Activity.
 ](https://www.nlrb.gov/rights-we-protect/enforcement-activity/protected-concerted-activity)

+# <a name="self">4.
+Self-Employment and Independent Contracting</a>

+This is a brief topic.
+The goal here is to draw a distinction between a traditional employee and an independent contractor.

+Not understanding this distinction can be one of the primary ways creative practitioners are taken advantage of.

+## EMPLOYEE VS. INDEPENDENT CONTRACTOR

+### // Let's first define the two:

+**EMPLOYEE** — A person hired to perform duties on an ongoing basis for a entity, whose work conditions and methods are strictly controlled by the principal.

+*As we’ve discussed in A.2, the employer/employee relationship is a type of agency relationship.*

+* The employee (agent) is controlled totally by the employer (principal)
+* This relationship is additionally governed by labor and employment law.

+**INDEPENDENT CONTRACTOR**— A person hired to perform limited, specific duties for a party according to a contract, for a specific period of time.
+Their work conditions and methods are not strictly controlled by the principal, but by the terms of the contract.

+An independent contractor is not (automatically) an agent in their relationship to the principal.

+* The key here is “independent”
+* This relationship is governed by the contract between the two parties and standards of contract law.

+### // How Do You Tell the Difference?
+It's not just whether or not a principal *calls* you an employee or an independent contractor.
+The relationship has to be defined and follow a set of standards set out in US law.

+The IRS gives us at least these three top-level tests to determined whether someone is an employee or an independent contractor:

+1. **Behavioral**: Does the company control or have the right to control what the worker does and how the worker does his or her job?
+	* If the principal is supplying the office, the equipment, sets your hours, etc — you are most likely an employee.
+	* If you operate independently of the principal and determine for yourself how the job will get completed—you are likely a contractor.

+2.  **Financial**: Are the business aspects of the worker’s job controlled by the payer? (these include things like how worker is paid, whether expenses are reimbursed, who provides tools/supplies, etc.)

+	* How, when and in what manner you are paid for a job is a major determining factor.
+We're going to cover this in a greater level of detail in Unit E.

+3. **Type of Relationship**: Are there written contracts or employee type benefits (i.e. pension plan, insurance, vacation pay, etc.)?
+	* If you are receiving employee-type benefits, you are likely an employee.
+	* If you do not receive *employee-type benefits*, you are likely an contractor.
+	* Additionally, the contract between you and the principal should expressly state as much.
+We will cover more of this in Unit C.

+	Will the relationship continue and is the work performed a key aspect of the business?

+	* If yes, then you are likely an **employee**
+	* If no and the relationship or key aspect of business has a *set end date* — you are a **contractor**.